aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/available-sdks/aspose-cells-cloud-java/_index.md

 ---

-The SDK is open-source and has an MIT license.
-You can get the Java library source code about Aspose.Cells Cloud [here](https://github.com/aspose-cells-cloud/aspose-cells-cloud-java).
+The SDK is open-source and licensed under the MIT License.
+You can access the Java library source code for Aspose.Cells Cloud [here](https://github.com/aspose-cells-cloud/aspose-cells-cloud-java).

 # **How to use Java library of Aspose.Cells Cloud**